King George V School, Hong Kong: Sports

-KGV is known for its sports from athletics to volleyball; games often take place within the school campus as the school is one of the few in Hong Kong equipped with an on-site AstroTurf playing field.
-In 2008 and 2009, KGV were back-to-back winners of the Bauhinia Bowl, marking it as the best co-educational sporting school in Hong Kong for that academic year.
-Overall, KGV holds the record for the most Bauhinia Bowls won by a co-educational school in Hong Kong, with its 21 wins placing it two clear of Island School's nineteen wins.
-25 male and 20 female alumni from KGV have been prior winners of the Bauhinia Bowl sportsboy/sportsgirl of the year award.
-KGV's many sporting trophies are displayed in a trophy cabinet outside the assembly hall and records of individual and team accomplishments are preserved in a section of the school library.
+KGV is well known for its sporting ability.
+Games often take place on the campus as the school has an official size AstroTurf playing field for football and rugby.
+In 2008 and 2009, KGV were back-to-back winners of the Bauhinia Bowl, becoming the best co-educational sporting school in Hong Kong for the academic year.
+KGV has won 21 Bauhinia Bowls, the most of any co-educational school in Hong Kong, and 25 male and 20 female KGV alumni are winners of the Bauhinia Bowl's sportsboy/sportsgirl of the year award.
+KGV's school trophies are displayed in a trophy cabinet outside the assembly hall and records of individual and team accomplishments are preserved in a section of the school library.

 Rugby

-Rugby has been a traditional sport at KGV for a very long time.
-In the 2007–2008 term, the A-grade rugby team won the 15s, 10s and 7s tournament; this had not been achieved before in the history of the school.
-This team includes many Hong Kong rugby representatives and the 2010 Larry Abel award winner; Aiden Bradley.
-A single word, "MANA" (meaning 'pride'), is shouted out at every practice and match to build up confidence in team members.
+Like many British schools, rugby has been played at KGV almost since the school's opening.
+During the 2007/08 school year, the A-Grade boys' rugby team won the 15s, 10s and 7s rugby tournament; a feat never done before in KGV history.
+This team included many Hong Kong rugby players and the 2010 Larry Abel award winner; Aiden Bradley.

-The school has recently embraced female rugby.
-The women's team includes many Hong Kong Bauhinia U16 rugby representatives, as well as players for the Hong Kong U18 Development and U18 Nationals for XVs and VIIs.
+The women's team includes many Hong Kong Bauhinia U16 rugby representatives, as well as players for the Hong Kong U18 Development and U18 Nationals.
 In 2013 the women's team won the cup against the Hong Kong Standard Charter Select team in the first Bill Williams 7s tournament with a women's section.

 Cricket

-Cricket has been a popular sport with KGV students for many years, with strong Junior and Senior teams.
+Cricket has been a very popular sport with KGV students for many years, with strong Junior and Senior teams.
 The KGV Junior Boys won the Hong Kong Schools league in May 2018.